Ibrahim Muti'i: Additional scholarship

 In 1990, in honor of his 70th birthday, Milletler Neshriyati ("Nationalities Publishing House") in Beijing published a book entitled Ibrahim Muti'i Ilmiy Maqaliliri ("Ibrahim Muti'i Proceedings").
 Nationalities Publishing House initially planned to publish a second volume, but was unable to locate the originals, which had sold out and were no longer available.
 A single volume with the entire collection of his papers was published in 2007.
 It included the original contents of the 1990s version as well as twenty-two additional papers.

 Significance

-Ibrahim Muti'i was the among the foremost Uyghur scholars of the 20th century.
+Ibrahim Muti'i was among the foremost Uyghur scholars of the 20th century.
 His significant contributions to Uyghur scholarship and culture were as a literary translator, an editor and publisher and a teacher who also conducted research.
 He was a significant educator because he was the first teacher to offer new courses in the study of Uyghur literature and language pedagogy while also writing and editing textbooks for these courses.
 He integrated teaching and research, publishing many valuable papers on Turkic languages.
 He inspired young scholars to enter the ranks of language and literature studies.